-The SCOUT supplies IOM timing signals as long as there is no DIU command in the C/I (C/I0) channel.
+The SCOUT-DX supplies IOM timing signals as long as there is no DIU command in the C/I (C/I0) channel.
 If timing signals are no longer required and activation is not yet requested, this is indicated by programming DIU in the CIX0 register.

-Figure 36 Activation of the IOM-Interface
+Figure 32 Activation of the IOM-Interface

-2.3 U{PN} Interface
+2.3 Line Interface

-The layer-1 functions for the U{PN} interface of the SCOUT-P(X) are:
+The layer-1 functions for the line interface of the SCOUT-DX are:

-- conversion of the frame structure between IOM and U{PN} interface

-- conversion from/to binary to/from half-bauded AMI coding

-- level detection

-- receive timing recovery

-- IOM-2 timing synchronous to U{PN}

-- D channel access control

-- activation/deactivation procedures, triggered by primitives received over the IOM C/I channel or by INFO's received from the line

-- execution of test loops
+- conversion of the frame structure between IOM and line interface - conversion from/to binary to/from AMI coding - level detection - receive timing recovery - IOM-2 timing synchronous to the line interface - activation/deactivation procedures, triggered by primitives received over the IOM C/I channel or by INFO's received from the line - execution of test loops

-2.3.1 U{PN} Burst Frame
+2.3.1 Burst Frame

-Figure 37 demonstrates the general principles of the U{PN} interface communication scheme.
+Figure 33 demonstrates the general principles of the line interface communication scheme.
 A frame transmitted by the exchange (LT) is received by the terminal equipment (TE) after a line propagation delay.
-The terminal equipment waits the minimum guard time ($t_g = 5.2 \, \mu s$) while the line clears.
+The terminal equipment waits the minimum guard time ($t_g = 15.625 \,\mu s$) while the line clears.
 It then transmits a frame to the exchange.
 The exchange will begin a transmission every 250 μs (known as the burst repetition period).
-Within a burst, the data rate is 384 kbit/s and the 38-bit frame structure is as shown in figure 37.
-The framing bit (LF) is always logical '1'.
-The frame also contains the user channels (2B + D).
-Note that the B-channels are scrambled.
-It can readily be seen that in the 250-μs burst repetition period, 4 D-bits, 16 B1-bits and 16 B2-bits are transferred in each direction.
+Within a burst, the data rate is 384 kbit/s.

+One frame contains the framing bit (F) and the user channels (2B + D).
+It can readily be seen that in the 250- μ s burst repetition period, 4 D-bits, 16 B1-bits and 16 B2-bits are transferred in each direction.
 This gives an effective full duplex data rate of 16 kbit/s for the D-channel and 64 kbit/s for each B-channel.
-The final bit of the frame is called the M-bit.